CIS565-Fall-2014/Project3-Pathtracer/README.md

 ### Antialiasing

 Samples are taken randomly from within each pixel.
+See Earlier Renders section for comparison.

 **Performance:** Negligible impact.